poornamanikantasai/Natural-disasters-intensity-analysis-and-classification-using-Artifical-Intelligence/README.md

 ![Upload](https://github.com/sbshabana/Natural-Disasters-Intensity-Analysis-And-Classification-Using-Ai/assets/140824272/223a6a8b-23e4-4ec0-8757-33b51bf16424)# Natural-Disasters-Intensity-Analysis-And-Classification-Using-Ai

-Model trained in ibm cloud using Tensorflow and web-app made using flask.
+Model trained in google colob or jupyter notebook using Tensorflow and web-app made using flask.

 ## Dataset Link